 Do I have to follow the keto diet if I take ketone supplements?
 Yes.
 These supplements are meant to be used in conjunction with the keto diet.
 They are not a quick fix or replacement.
 Instead, they can provide some support to a healthy keto lifestyle.

 What are raspberry ketones?
 They are the aromatic compounds found in raspberries that are thought to help for weight loss.

 Although some studies show their potential weight-loss effects in animals, there is currently no evidence that raspberry ketone supplements can cause weight loss in humans.

 The safety of raspberry ketone supplements is also not known.
 Typical diets only contain a few milligrams of raspberry ketones a day.
 By contrast, dietary supplements provide anywhere from 100 to 1,400 milligrams of raspberry ketones.

 What are ketone salts?
-They are a type of endogenous ketone supplement that are meant to increase the level of ketones in the blood, similarly to ketosis, so that the body burns stored fat instead of sugar for fuel.
+They are a type of endogenous ketone supplement that is meant to increase the level of ketones in the blood, similar to ketosis so that the body burns stored fat instead of sugar for fuel.

 There is a lack of information on the efficacy of ketone salts.
 Most of the scientific data on endogenous ketones refer to the benefits of ketone esters — ketones that are linked to another compound called an ester and packaged in liquid form.

 There are only a small number of ketone esters available on the market.